RolandM99/custom-validation-mod/README.md

 ## Acknowledgments

-- This project built in Microverse's fourth module's third week.
+- This project built from Gotoinc test-task.

 ## 📝 License